przemyslawpluta/extractd/README.md

 }
 ```

-- persistent - status indicates that `exif` process is already live and calls can join in
+- persistent - status indicates that `exif` process is already live and additional calls can join in or next call should terminate it

 ### Basic stream usage